-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed in the Policies section of our website and are attached below.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website and is attached below.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We endeavour to discuss our concerns about our pupils with his/her parents/carers first unless we have reason to believe that such a move may have an impact on the children in our care.
 We work closely with Hillingdon Children’s Services and take guidance from them.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism and all stakeholders have received training in this as well.

 We have a Safeguarding team, which includes.
-Our Designated Safeguarding Leads (DSL)is the Deputy Headteacher, Mrs. Siobhan Johnston.
-The Deputy Safeguarding Leads are Mrs. R Blake (Headteacher) and Mr. Matthew Szurgot (SLT member and Year 5 teacher).
+Our Designated Safeguarding Lead (DSL)is the Assistant Headteacher, Mr Szurgot.
+The Deputy Safeguarding Leads is Mrs. R Blake (Headteacher).
 The governor responsible for Safeguarding is Ms. Marina Dunsford (LA Governor).

 If any parent or carer has concerns about the safety of a child, we encouraged you to discuss your concern with one of the above named adults.
 They can also contact Children’s Services anonymously on 01895 556644.

 Safeguarding policies and guidance